Related Articles

 Traditional Savings Accounts

 Traditional savings accounts are the ones you’re probably most familiar with.
 They’re usually associated with the bank around the corner or the credit union in your town.
-Most likely your parents have one of these savings accounts tied to their checking account, making it easy to transfer money between the two.
+Many people have one of these savings accounts tied to their checking account, making it easy to transfer money between the two.
+These accounts are typically best for people who want in-person access to their bank and value the ability to speak to a teller or personal banker as needed.

 Online Savings Accounts